 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Deal Island is worth considering.

-As is often the case in a small town, Deal Island doesn't have a public transportation system that people use for their commute.
+Deal Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Deal Island are slightly less educated than the national average of 21.84% for the average city or town: 16.25% of adults in Deal Island have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Deal Island rank slightly lower than the national average.
+16.25% of adults 25 and older in Deal Island have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Deal Island in 2022 was $25,077, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,308 for a family of four.
 However, Deal Island contains both very wealthy and poor people as well.